RoshithPulikkal/AtliQ-Hospitality-Project/README.md

 ## About

-This dashboard was created by Mr. Roshith Pulikkal as part of the Codebasics Data Ana
+This dashboard was created by Mr. Roshith Pulikkal as part of the Codebasics Data Analytics Bootcamp.